theServants/.github/profile/README.md

 This minor quake will also recognize the lives lost in Kanawha county, mostly TomTom’s friends and family, throughout the larger tragedy.

 ## when
-any moment. please note the commit times, only we knew in advance.
+any moment. please note the commit times, only We knew in advance.

 ## where
 this place we call earth, the whole damn thing, He doesn’t understand why we named it and essentially separated ourselves from the universe—-His creation.